wkrozowski/wkrozowski.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in [Programming Principles, Logic and Verification Group](http://pplv.cs.ucl.ac.uk/welcome/) at [University College London](https://www.ucl.ac.uk/) supervised by [Alexandra Silva](https://alexandrasilva.org/#/main.html) and [Samson Abramsky](https://www.cs.ox.ac.uk/people/samson.abramsky/).
-My current research interests are probabilistic variants of Kleene algebra and their completeness theorems, however more generally I am interested in coalgebraic semantics of probabilistic and quantitative systems.
+I am a PhD student in [Programming Principles, Logic and Verification Group](http://pplv.cs.ucl.ac.uk/welcome/) at [University College London](https://www.ucl.ac.uk/) supervised by [Alexandra Silva](https://alexandrasilva.org/#/main.html) and [Samson Abramsky](https://www.cs.ox.ac.uk/people/samson.abramsky/). <b>Until November, I am on a study leave while working as an Applied Science Intern in the [Automated Reasoning Group](https://aws.amazon.com/security/provable-security/) of [Amazon Web Services](https://aws.amazon.com/).</b>

+My research interests are probabilistic variants of Kleene algebra and their completeness theorems, however more generally I am interested in coalgebraic semantics of probabilistic and quantitative systems.

 Before that I received a BSc in Computer Science from the [University of Southampton](https://www.ecs.soton.ac.uk/), where I was supervised by [Julian Rathke](https://www.ecs.soton.ac.uk/people/jr1a06).
 As an intern, I worked in Software and Large Scale Systems Group in [ARM Research](https://www.arm.com/resources/research) in Cambridge, as well as in [Goldman Sachs](https://www.goldmansachs.com/careers/divisions/engineering/) in London.